telerik/winforms-docs/knowledge-base/gridview-permanenteditor-in-filter-cell.md

 ---
 title: Permanent editor in a filter cell
-description: This article demonstrates how to embed a permanent drop down list editor in the filter cell
+description: How to embed a permanent drop down list editor in the filter cell
-type: troubleshooting
+type: how-to
 page_title: Permanent editor in a filter cell
 slug: gridview-permaneneditor-in-filter-cell
 position: